guptag911/CTMInTask/README.md

        common CTM features to go to task, star task and mark the task as completed.
     7. Performs a details analysis on user's performance by analysing the completed and pending tasks on the basis of time.
+    8. An Admin of the Organisation can see all the User's Analytics data in a Separated Admin Dashboard which is only accessible to Admin.
+    9. User can also set their Priorities By Starring their tasks from different sections.
-    8. Anytime acess to CTM tasks with ChatBot for quick response.
+    10. Anytime acess to CTM tasks with ChatBot for quick response.

 ### Todos
-    1. Implement a dumper to delete irrlevant data from  data from database.
+    1. Implement a dumper to delete irrelevant data from  data from database.
     2. A fewer optimizations for faster response.
-    3. Chrome Extension to get all features of InTask in Gmail itself.
+    3. Chrome Extension to get some of vita InTask's features in Gmail itself.
     4. Improvements in admin dashboard for a detailed analysis of team members.
     5. Some further UI changes for a better user experience.
     6. Integration of assigning Ad-hoc tasks on CTM itself.
+    7. Implementaion of Manager's analytics dashboard So that he can keep a check on his team's productivity.

 License
 ----